A three-belt package also allows you to have a clean, dry belt on hand when laundering your used belt.

 To clean the belt, we recommend hand washing the belts with a mild liquid detergent and cold water.
-Air dry only.
+Rinse thoroughly and air dry only.
 For extremely soiled belts, one can put a little hydrogen peroxide into the wash water, the peroxide will act as a natural bleaching agent.
 DO NOT put in a washing machine or dryer.

 The PD-Belts come in 5 convenient sizes to accommodate a wide range of patients.
 For sizing measure around abdomen a few inches above the exit site: X-Small (16"-24"), Small (23"-36"), Medium (30"-44"), Large (36"-48"), X-Large (46"-58")

 The proper location is found by creating a soft loop with the catheter as it exits the abdomen.
 Attach to belt with the Velcro tabs.
 Place the connector securely into the pocket.
 Re-adjust for maximum comfort and when you are satisfied, release the outer Velcro flap Tap "A" (the one farthest from the pocket), and glue the tacky back surface of the small piece of Velcro, included with these instructions, exactly where the tube intersects Tab "A." Make sure the tube is clean and dry for better adhesion.
 Each Velcro band should last more than a month even with showering daily, provided it has a chance to "cure" for several hours before getting wet again.